 Walk through your garden each day and glance-over each plant for obvious pests.
 Remove anything that shouldn’t be there.

-Remove unhealthy plants (or keep as trap plants)
+5. Remove Unhealthy Plants (or keep as trap plants)

 Speaking of removing what shouldn’t be in your garden, removing unhealthy plants as early as possible is another simple organic pest control methods that work wonders.